Traman2/SignlangAI/README.md

-# SignlangAI
+# SignLang AI

-SignlangAI is a project aimed at developing an AI-based system to recognize and interpret sign language.
+SignLang AI is a project aimed at developing an AI-based system to recognize and interpret sign language.
 This project leverages machine learning and computer vision techniques to provide real-time translation of sign language into text.

 ## Table of Contents